AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 ## Use ECID library and CNAME tracking to extend visitor ID expiration

 ITP 2.1 hampers the ability to write client-side cookies, which impairs the ability to provide accurate visitor tracking information to customers.
-As such, a change is being introduced in Adobe's CNAME tracking servers to store the visitor's Experience Cloud ID (ECID) in a first party cookie.
+As such, a change is being introduced in Adobe's CNAME tracking servers to store the visitor's Experience Cloud ID (ECID) in a first-party cookie.

 This change is only helpful for ECID customers using an Analytics CNAME in first-party context.
 If you are an Analytics customer not currently using a CNAME, or even a non-Analytics customer, you are still eligible for a CNAME record.
 Contact Customer Care or your account representative to start the process of registering for a [CNAME](https://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/cookies-first-party.html).